Navel-IT/navel-collector-manager/README.md

 Prepare configuration
 ---------------------

 *general.json* is the entrypoint for the configuration of navel-scheduler.
 Most of this properties cannot be changed at runtime.
-It must look like this :
+It must look like this:

 ```javascript
 {